 The Nano and Microfabrication Core helps with the design and fabrication of innovative devices to further our biological understanding of the cell.
 Our focus lies, but not limited to, topological features; geometrical stamps for protein stamping; pillars for mechanical sensing, as well as microfluidic devices for controlled cell experiments.

-• Micro pillars
+• Micro/nano pillars

 • Geometrical patterns for protein stamping (PDMS stamping; UV stamping)